Save the Children: Jars of Hope: How One Woman Helped Save 2,500 Children During the Holocaust by Jennifer Roy

 And because of Elena's jars of hope, those parents who survived the concentration camps were able to be reunited with their children, and baby Bieta grew up to remain friends with Irena until she died just short of her 100th birthday.

 Jennifer Roy's Jars of Hope: How One Woman Helped Save 2,500 Children During the Holocaust (Encounter: Narrative Nonfiction Picture Books) (Capstone Press, 2015) tells the true story of Irena Sendler, a lesser-known but courageous hero of the Holocaust.
 For young readers familiar with that grim piece of World War II history, the author uses an accessible narrative style to take elementary reader right into the terror-filled moments Irena must have known as she risked her life as one of the "Righteous Christians" of Poland.
-There is suspense aplenty in the accounts of Irena's harrowing rescues to grip middle readers' attention, and artist Meg Owenson's paintings, done in a sober palette of deep shades and dim light reminiscent of vintage sepia photos, that make real the sorrows of that long-ago Warsaw Ghetto.
+There is suspense aplenty in the accounts of Irena's harrowing rescues to grip middle readers' attention, and in artist Meg Owenson's paintings, done in a sober palette of deep shades and dim light reminiscent of vintage sepia photos, which make real the sorrows of that long-ago Warsaw Ghetto.
 A fine addition to the history and literature of that war and its real heroes, and a good preface for the reading of Anne Frank: The Diary of a Young Girl.

 Appended are an Author's Note and Afterword telling of the long life and work of Irena Sendler, a glossary, source notes, and index.